spences10/scottspence.com/posts/sveltekit-page-reaction-component-with-upstash-redis.md

 data to the client.
 I'll return the `reaction`, `path` and the `count` which is the value of the key.

-In the component which is calling the action I can now receive the `data` as a prop to the component.
+I can now receive the `data` as a prop to the component.

-## Show the count
+## Get Redis data into component

 Ok, in my component/form I can now accept a `data` prop which will have the `reaction`, `path` and `count` from the server in it.
 But the